 Coronavirus (COVID-19) status update

-In response to the Stay Home, Stay Healthy order we are no longer able to process mailed hard copy registrations.
-Please use our online registration process or scan (photo ok) any paper registration UIC wells and email them to: firstname.lastname@example.org.
+While our offices remain closed, we are not able to process mailed hard copy registrations.
+Please use our online registration process or scan (photos are okay) any paper registration UIC wells and email them to: UICwells@ecy.wa.gov.

 Thank you for your patience with any increased response times.